Trio of meerkats welcomed at Dubbo zoo | The New Daily

 The three meerkats, yet to be named, are currently small enough to fit into the palm of your hand.

-In the months to come, Taronga has confirmed they will provide regular social media updates on the meerkats, so animal-lovers can watch them grow to be up to 29 centimetres tall.
+Taronga said it would keep providing social media updates on the meerkats, so animal-lovers can watch them grow to their maximum height of 29 centimetres.

-Although the general public is sadly unable to visit the meerkat pups due to New South Wales’ ongoing lockdown, social media users celebrated the meerkats’ arrival.
+Although the public is unable to visit the meerkat pups due to NSW’s ongoing lockdown, social media users celebrated the meerkats’ arrival.

 Tweet from @dr_nic